 Azure advanced threat detection

-Azure offers built in advanced threat detection functionality through services such as Azure Active Directory (Azure AD), Azure Operations Management Suite (OMS), and Azure Security Center.
+Azure offers built in advanced threat detection functionality through services such as Azure Active Directory (Azure AD), Azure Log Analytics, and Azure Security Center.
 This collection of security services and capabilities provides a simple and fast way to understand what is happening within your Azure deployments.

 Azure provides a wide array of options to configure and customize security to meet the requirements of your app deployments.
 This article discusses how to meet these requirements.